ssh352/Magnet-Effect/notes-and-reports/process-note.md

 + If there was really bad news overnight, the price will hit the lower price limit at market opening, thus the maximum price percent change would be fixed at around -10% during the day.
 + Note that there exist more stock-days that have a maximum or minimum price percent change at zero, which are clipped for a neater prospect.

++ It indicates that whenever the magnet effect takes effect, investors will no longer care about what quality the stock is, growth or not, profitable or not.

 # Introduction
 + normal
 + certain price